Flower Essences can be used to address emotional and spiritual health. Simple to use, they are a valuable modality to consider for any carer.

 - Consider Tall Yellow Top if you feel alone and abandoned in your Caring role.
 If you feel disconnected, like you don’t belong anywhere, then think of Tall Yellow Top.
 It can help you to reach out to other people and create a sense of belonging.

-- Waratah is a very powerful flower essence and useful for when you feel complete and utter despair, hopeless and unable to move forward, possibly depressed and suicidal
+- Waratah is a very powerful flower essence and useful for when you feel complete and utter despair, hopeless and unable to move forward, for the ‘black night of the soul’

 - Always talk to your health care professional if you feeling like this.
 Flower Essences are very powerful but should never be considered a substitute for professional medical care.